Yadgah/Yadgah/README.md

 </div>

 Yadgah is a community-driven platform designed for sharing experiences, asking questions, and engaging in discussions.
-Inspired by Quora and Stack Overflow, Yadgah fosters a collaborative environment where users can learn, contribute, and grow.
+Inspired by Quera and Stack Overflow, Yadgah fosters a collaborative environment where users can learn, contribute, and grow.

 ---